App teaches kindergartners basic computer coding

 Oct.
 01, 2014

-In the free app ScratchJr, children can snap together graphical programming blocks to make characters and other elements move, jump, talk and change size.
+With ScratchJr, children can snap together graphical programming blocks to make characters and other elements in their project move, jump, talk and change size.
 Users can modify various elements in the paint editor, add their own voices and sounds, and even insert their own photos.

-Kindergartner Talia Levitt has started using the app at the Eliot-Pearson Children's School in Medford.
+The free app is already being used in kindergarten classrooms at the Eliot-Pearson Children's School in Medford.

 "I learned to concentrate and use the imagination a lot," 7-year-old Talia Levitt says.
 "You can do, like, almost anything on it."